 Local hopheads know and love Deep Ellum Brewing Co. for its signature beers, including the Dallas Blonde ale and the Deep Ellum IPA.
-But the brewery that proudly reps Big D is heading to Fort Worth in 2019 with the opening of a second location, this one called the Funkytown Fermatorium.
-The Fort Worth outpost will be decidedly different than the original brewery, says Ethan Minshew, director of taproom operations.
+But the brewery that proudly reps Big D made a move to Fort Worth in 2019 with the opening of its Funkytown Fermatorium.
+The Fort Worth outpost is decidedly different than the original brewery, Ethan Minshew, director of taproom operations, said in late 2018.
 The focus here is food.
-The 221-seat brewery and restaurant has a wood-fire oven and grill that are expected to churn out pizzas and shareable plates such as brisket mac-and-cheese and fried goat cheese with marinara.
-Beer dinners and special pairings will also be common — a great feature, considering half the taps will be devoted to beers made only in Fort Worth.
+The 221-seat brewery and restaurant has a wood-fire oven and a grill that churn out pizzas and shareable plates such as brisket mac-and-cheese and fried goat cheese with marinara.
+Beer dinners and special pairings will become common — a great feature, considering half the taps are devoted to beers made only in Fort Worth.

 - Cuisine: Pizzas and other stuff

 - Address: 611 University Drive, Fort Worth

 Dibs on Victory's food can be explained through its chicken wings: They come served dipped in Buffalo sauce, mopped in barbecue sauce, rubbed with Doritos Cool Ranch, or flavored with edible 24-karat gold.
 You've got traditional, Texified, wacky and sophisticated.
 That might describe the clientele at Dibs on Victory, too.
 This big, two-story bar comes from Brandon Hays and Phil Schanbaum, who have operated Dallas haunts like High Fives, Ferris Wheelers, Wayward Sons and So & So's.
 Dibs is a quick walk from the American Airlines Center, home to the Dallas Mavericks and Dallas Stars, and Hays and Schanbaum hope to create "a culture around the game."